JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 # MLJ Projects – Summer of Code

 [MLJ](https://github.com/alan-turing-institute/MLJ.jl) is a machine learning framework for Julia aiming to provide a convenient way to use and combine a multitude of tools and models available in the Julia ML/Stats ecosystem.
-MLJ is released under the MIT licensed and sponsored by the Alan Turing Institute.
+MLJ is released under the MIT license and sponsored by the Alan Turing Institute.

 Project mentors are [Anthony Blaom](https://github.com/ablaom), [Sebastian Vollmer](https://www.turing.ac.uk/people/programme-directors/sebastian-vollmer).